 How deep should you dive to see a Mola Mola?

-To observe a Mola Mola in Nusa Penida, it is generally recommended to dive to a depth of around 20 to 30 meters.
-This is why it is recommended to be certified as an Advanced Open Diver to maximize your chances of seeing it.
+To observe a sunfish in Nusa Penida, it is generally recommended to dive to a depth of around 20 to 30 meters.
+This is why it is recommended to be certified as an Advanced Open Water Diver to maximize your chances of seeing it.
 It can happen to see them close to the surface.
 At the beginning of August 2024 I was looking for a Mola at 35 meters deep in Crystal Bay.
 And I found it by going back to … 5 meters deep.
-So our other open water divers and even those who were doing a first dive saw it too!
+So our other open-water divers, and even those doing a first dive, saw it too!

 However, the exact depth at which you can observe a sunfish will depend on many factors, such as the season, water temperature, visibility and the presence of food.
 We have already seen some close to the surface, and even jumping out of the water!
 And others much deeper …